Study Abroad

 Drama students have a number of study abroad options to choose from, both across the globe and the United States.
 These academic programs, combined with instruction from industry professionals, offer students priceless experiences in the field.
 There are semester-long programs abroad as well as condensed summer programs in New York City and Los Angeles tailored to the Department of Drama’s curriculum.

-Named for its founder, drama alumna and Tony Award-winning producer Arielle Tepper ’94, the Tepper Semester provides the opportunity to work closely with an accomplished faculty of professional artists in New York City.
-In addition to participating in a full semester of specialized programming in acting, musical theater, directing, casting, design, or stage management, you’ll attend workshops and master classes conducted by industry professionals, see as many as 30 Broadway and Off-Broadway productions, visit a wide variety of cultural institutions, and gain an understanding of the business skills essential for a successful career in the industry.
+Founded by drama alumna and Tony Award-winning producer Arielle Tepper ’94, the Tepper Semester provides the opportunity for students to work closely with an accomplished faculty of professional artists in New York City.
+In addition to participating in a full semester of specialized programming in acting, casting, design, directing, dramaturgy, musical theater, playwriting, producing, stage management, or theater management, you’ll attend workshops and master classes conducted by industry professionals, see as many as 30 Broadway and Off-Broadway productions, visit a wide variety of cultural institutions, and gain an understanding of the business skills essential for a successful career in the industry.

 London, England, and Florence, Italy